gravitational/teleport/rfd/0119-aws-api-integration-using-oidc.md

 #### Web API
 Integration resource will have the usual CRUD operations via Web API.

-The user can only update two fields:
+The user can only update one field:
 - awsOIDC.roleARN: to set the AWS Role that should be used for this Integration
-- status:
-    - Paused: when the Integration should not be used, to support a disable operation
-    - Running: when the Integration is running

 HTTP API:
 ```